littleosbook/aenix/doc/book/environment_and_booting.md

-# Booting up
+# First steps

 Developing an operating system (OS) is no easy task, and the question " Where do I start?" is likely to come up several times during the course of the project.
-This chapter will help you set up your development environment as well as printing the famous `"Hello, world!"` on the console of the computer.
+This chapter will help you set up your development environment and booting a very small (and boring) operating system.

 ## Requirements
 In this book, we will assume that you are familiar with the C programming